skyflowapi/skyflow-java/README.md

 }
 ```

-## InsertUsingBulk
+## InsertBulk

-To insert data into your vault using Bulk operation, use the **insertUsingBulk(JSONObject insertInput, InsertBulkOptions options)** method.
+To insert data into your vault using Bulk operation, use the **insertBulk(JSONObject insertInput, InsertBulkOptions options)** method.
 The first parameter `insertInput` is a JSON object that must have a `records` key and takes an array of records to insert into the vault as a value.
 The second parameter, `options` is an `InsertOptions` object that provides further options for your insert call, including **upsert** operations as shown below:

 ```java
 import com.skyflow.entities.InsertOptions;